wk1093/yapp/README.md

 There is some exceptions and special cases to this rule. `inline` functions are always considered public.

 Default behavior (`pub` and `priv` not specified) is different depending on many things, such as whether it is a function, variable, or type.
 As well as if it is a declaration or definition.

+## Root Directory Structure

+- `/src/`: Contains the original source code for the YAPP compiler (in C++).
+- `/srcyapp/`: Contains the new WIP (Work In Progress) source code for the YAPP compiler (using YAPP itself *yay*).
+- `/test/`: Contains test files to be used with the runner.py to test language features.
+- `/test.yapp`: A main testing file that is used to mess around with the language and test various features.
+This is normally ran manually to test new features and fix bugs.
+- `/runner.py`: A Python script that runs the YAPP compiler on test files and checks for expected output.